 Community Management - .the development and publication of APIs will often involve multiple individuals (covering consumers and providers) with different access rights to different APIs.
 This therefore requires the means to manage such groups of communities.

-Discovery & Subscriptions – Enable the third parties to discover the APIs.
+API Discovery – Enable the third parties to discover the APIs.
 This can be done through the API Portal.
 It is a very important capability that will allow the APIs to have the metadata, tags, documentation in order for third parties to discover them and interpret them in the right way.
 This is very relevant and is related with the level of abstraction that the APIs need to have

-HTTP Routing – whilst a unified set of APIs needs to be offered and providing a single managed point of entry into an environment the implementation of APIs maybe spread across a wider network, thereforeinvocations of APIs need to routed into the correct part of the network for execution or even potentially further routing when networks have further subdivisions to isolate different data groups and classifications along with the differentiation of internal and external services.
+HTTP Routing – whilst a unified set of APIs needs to be offered and providing a single managed point of entry into an environment the implementation of APIs maybe spread across a wider network, therefore invocations of APIs need to routed into the correct part of the network for execution or even potentially further routing when networks have further subdivisions to isolate different data groups and classifications along with the differentiation of internal and external services.

-Latency & Fault Tolerance -
+API Resiliency – APIs implementation needs to be fault tolerant.
+Consumers rely on the usage of the APIs, therefore the API should behave to fulfill the consumer expectations.
+Those expectations are high and include that the APIs should be available as much time as they can.

+We refer to the API implementation to include fault tolerance, using some of the Service Layer characteristics, such as: Timeouts, Bulkheads, Circuit breakers, Redundancy.
+Applying those technics/characteristics will increase the fault tolerance of our APIs.

-API Load Balancer – an API Load Balancer is a specialized or enhanced gateway that has the means to not only control access and route traffic to the realisation of an API but also has the means to apply load balancing algorithms when multiple instances an API realization exist.
-Typically this requires the API Load balancer to contain a registry of implementations of an API.
+API Load Balancer – an API Load Balancer is a specialized or enhanced gateway that has the means to not only control access and route traffic to the realization of an API but also has the means to apply load balancing algorithms when multiple instances an API realization exist.
+Typically, this requires the API Load balancer to contain a registry of implementations of an API.
 The registry is then used to record the arrival and disappearance of the implementations of APIs.
-In doing this we have the means to establish fault tolerant behaviour and other factors needed when using scaling that is both elastic and dynamic in nature. <add link to OTN article once published>
+In doing this we have the means to establish fault tolerant behavior and other factors needed when using scaling that is both elastic and dynamic in nature. <add link to OTN article once published>

+Traffic Management – an API Gateway needs to manage the traffic, either is to limit the API calls for an specific consumer, or limiting the API calls during a window of time.
+Throttling the calls is also a key capability to enable transaction and traffic control of the APIs.